FAQ for Students & Parents

 No, you do not need a passport when applying for a LeadAbroad program.
 However, as soon as your application is submitted, you should begin the steps to obtain a passport or check that your passport is valid for at least six months after your planned travel.

-Can I participate if I will have just completed high school?
+Can I participate if I have just completed high school?

 If you just graduated high school and are accepted to a school in the fall semester after your summer with LeadAbroad, you are eligible to apply.
-You must also be 18 years old by the program start date.
-Depending on which LeadAbroad program you are applying for, additional application materials including high school transcript, SAT/ACT scores or letters of recommendation may be required.
+You must also be at least 18 years old by the program start date.
+Depending on which LeadAbroad program you are applying for, additional application materials including high school transcript or letters of recommendation may be required.

-Can I participate if I will have just completed college?
+Can I participate if I have just completed college?